 Birmingham Police issue Critical Missing Person Investigation

 BIRMINGHAM, Ala.
-(WBRC) - Birmingham Police are currently searching for a missing man.
+(WBRC) - Birmingham Police are asking for the public’s help in finding man who went missing on Sunday.

-Authorities say 28-year-old Brandon Dewayne Ball was last seen Sunday morning in the 1100 block of 4th Avenue West.
-Police say Ball is autistic.
+Authorities say 42-year-old Maurice Emmitt Stollenwerck was last seen around 1:00 p.m. on October 3rd.
+Police say Stollenwerck was traveling in the 1700 block of 50th Street Ensley in a 2006 beige Buick Rendezvous.
+According to police, Stollenwerck was last seen wearing green shorts and a red and white shite.

-Authorities say Ball was last seen wearing red and black shorts, possibly a black shirt, black slides and twists in his hair.
-Police say Ball frequently shops along 3rd Avenue West.
+Authorities says Stollenwerck suffers from a mental condition that affects his judgement and behavior.

 Copyright 2021 WBRC.
 All rights reserved.